128technology/docs/docs/plugin_dns_app_id.md

 sidebar_label: DNS App Id
 ---

-The DNS App ID plugin will rely on the DNS cache plugin for hostname resolution and to serve an API that the DNS App Id Plugin will rely on to identify application sessions based on IP addresses.
+The DNS App ID plugin will identify traffic passing through your 128T router by applying pattern matching to FQDN names.
+You can then configure 128T services and associate application names to influence routing policy.
+You can read more about 128T and its application identification concept [here](concepts_appid.md).

-Read more about the DNS Cache plugin [here](plugin_dns_cache.md).
+This plugin will rely on the [DNS Cache](plugin_dns_cache.md) plugin for hostname resolution.

 ## Installation